Rules to Better Product Owners - 27 Rules

 For more information on Sprint Forecasts, see Do you create a Sprint Forecast? (aka The functionality that will be developed during the Sprint)

 We've all heard horror stories of tradesmen causing chaos: "I asked them to fix a tap, but after the sink broke we had to move out for 6 weeks while the carpet was dry-cleaned and new floor-boards were laid."
 This problem generally occurs after you have let the supplier have a free-for-all in your house while you're at work: "Just let yourself in, the keys under the mat, and get the job done".

 My Father-in-Law is Greek and I have noticed he gets more out of a tradesman than anyone else.
 Bottom line is he watches what they're doing and then gets on their case early when things aren't perfect.
 Whether it's carpet layers not matching the patterns together or plasterers leaving unsightly corners - as soon as he spots a problem he confronts them straight away and gets them to rectify it.

-Of course, as your relationship builds with the consultant or tradesman, and they become more aware of your expectations, you can divulge greater trust and leave them to it.
+Of course, as your relationship builds, and they become more aware of your expectations, you can divulge greater trust and leave them to it.

 They should then use “as per our conversation” follow up emails.